Install or Deploy StreamSets Data Collector Engine

 After your engine deployment is set up, you can start building your smart data pipeline in the StreamSets Platform.
 You can then execute your pipeline using your new StreamSets Data Collector engine.

 Getting Started Videos

-You can use Data Collectors anywhere you need to ingest data by configuring data pipelines to run automatically.
-It doesn’t matter if your data sources are on-prem, cloud-to-cloud or on-prem-to-cloud, use the pre-built connectors and native integrations to configure your pipeline without coding.
+You can install and deploy Data Collector engines anywhere you need to ingest data, on-premises or in the cloud.
+You can download and install the Data Collector engine, or let the StreamSets Platform auto-deploy it in AWS, Azure or GCP.
+Either way, the Data Collector engine will be managed from the StreamSets Platform.
+Use the pre-built connectors and native integrations to configure your smart data pipeline without coding.
 With smart data pipelines, you can spend more time building new data pipelines and less time rewriting and fixing old pipelines.

 Where is the StreamSets download?
 Where is the Data Collector download?

 For those who may have been used to downloading StreamSets Control Hub as well as engines in the past, StreamSets has evolved the Platform to function natively in the cloud.
 The StreamSets Platform is a cloud-native SaaS that you can simply log into.
 From within the StreamSets Platform, you can then choose how you want to deploy your Data Collector engine– download and install yourself, or use the auto-provisioning capabilities of the StreamSets Platform to deploy the cloud.